 It’s that time of the year again.
 Time to fill in my tax return and either get some money back at the end of the ride or pay some additional taxes.
-It’s not open yet but I expect it to be in the coming days.
-Based on the info I could find online, it’ll most likely be 2 May.
+It opened on the 5th of May 2021, so get going!

 Since the tax return is always such a joy to fill in, I figured I go over the most important things to check as a retail investor.
 One of the new and important changes this year is the possibility to recuperate the withholding tax (WT) (Dutch: Roerende Voorheffing or RV) on dividends.

-On 3 April, the government published information about the 2019 tax return (income year 2018).
-It now contains the box that allows you to recover the WT of 30% on the dividends received from shares in 2018.
+On 5 May, the government published information about the 2021 tax return (the income year 2020).
+It contains the box that allows you to recover the WT of 30% on the dividends received from shares in 2020.
 Box VII – income from capital and movable property under code 1437 – 18 & 2437 – 85 (box VII, A, 1, b) is intended for this purpose.

-Notice that in this box you cannot enter the amount of dividends received in 2018 (max.
-640 EUR / taxpayer), but you must enter the amount of the WT to be recovered (max.
-192 EUR / taxpayer), in other words 640 x 30%.
+Notice that in this box you cannot enter the number of dividends received in 2018 (max.
+800 EUR / taxpayer), but you must enter the amount of the WT to be recovered (max.
+240 EUR / taxpayer), in other words, 800 x 30%.
 Since not all share dividends are subject to the 30% RD you should first reclaim the 30% WT before reclaiming 15%.

 (more below the image)